openmls/openmls/openmls/TEST-DESIGN.md

 Here are some factual remarks about the current state of tests.

 1. erratic: no clear pattern emerges.
-It looks like tests have been piled up at different times by different persons.
+It looks like tests have been piled up at different times by different persons without shared, well-established rules.
 There are very few unit tests, some integration tests in `src/` and some other integration tests in `tests/`
 2. too verbose: some domain are of course complex and hard to test, but some simpler ones require thousands of lines to get tested
 3. not idiomatic: one of the recommended way to write tests in Rust is to write unit tests in the same file as the